 Detroit Minimum Wage Law Attorneys Help Fight Wage Theft

-Minimum wage laws ensure that U.S. workers receive at least a certain amount of hourly compensation, regardless of the type of work they do.
-Like every other worker, minimum wage workers have the legal right to be paid for all their work hours.
+Minimum wage laws ensure U.S. workers receive no less than a certain amount of hourly compensation, regardless of the type of work they do.
+Like every other worker, minimum wage workers have the legal right to be paid for all hours worked.

-Under federal law, employers must track every worker’s hours and pay them for their time working.
+Under federal law, employers must track every worker’s hours and pay them for the time they spend working.
 Some employers try to skirt this obligation and pay workers less than they deserve.
-This practice is called “wage theft.”
+This is called “wage theft.”

-Small amounts of uncompensated time can amount to significant underpayment for minimum-wage workers.
+Small amounts of uncompensated time can add up to significant underpayment for minimum-wage workers.
 If you aren’t being paid what you are owed, talk to the experienced attorneys at Sommers Schwartz, P.C.

 What Are Minimum Wage Laws?